Ahmed-Ali/Cucumberish/README.md

 # Examples
 Creating a wiki with as much details as possible is a work in progrees.
 Meanwhile, clone this repository and open the file CucumberishExample/CucumberishExample.xcworkspace
-This workspace is the default workspace you get when you use cocoapods.
+This workspace is the default workspace you get when you use Cocoapods.
 In the CucumberishExampe project there are three targets:

 1. Example app target: